microsoft/Windows-driver-samples/print/SampleOpenXPS/README.md

 ---
 topic: sample
-description: Contains a set of documents that exercise a variety of features of OpenXPS.
+description: "Contains a set of documents that exercise a variety of features of OpenXPS."
 languages:
 - cpp
 products: